apollographql/federation/.changeset/five-ways-accept.md

 release Federation 2.10.0

-This version is the same as Federation 2.9.3 plus the ability to compose and serialize directives for [Apollo Connectors](https://go.apollo.dev/connectors).
+Adds the ability to compose and serialize directives for [Apollo Connectors](https://go.apollo.dev/connectors).
 To use Apollo Connectors, compose your supergraphs using [GraphOS](https://www.apollographql.com/docs/graphos/platform/schema-management) or [rover](https://www.apollographql.com/docs/rover/commands/dev), and run your supergraph in [Apollo Router](https://www.apollographql.com/docs/graphos/routing) 2.0.0 or higher.